mnot/I-D/json-home/draft.md

   specifications, a preference can be ignored by the server.
 * Specification: [this document]

-Content MUST be an array of strings, contain preferences.
+Content MUST be an array of strings, containing preferences.

 ## docs